cleobnvntra/genereadme/README.md

+# Contrubutions

+Contributions to `GENEREADME` are welcome!
+Please checkout [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on setting up the environment, how to run and test the tool, and submitting changes.

 # GENEREADME

 `GENEREADME` is a command-line tool that takes in a file, processes it, and generates a README file with an explanation or documentation of the contents of the file.
 The tool utilizes OpenAI chat completion to analyze the file and generate content.